worleyek/insurance-claims-risk-model/README.md

 - The expanded dataset with predictions was exported for Power BI dashboard development

 This approach allowed for efficient model development while still enabling large-scale business intelligence reporting and visualization.

+---

+## Limitations
+- The dataset is synthetic/secondary and may not fully represent real-world insurance claim behavior.
+- Monthly Premium and Customer Lifetime Value may partially encode risk information, which could inflate predictive performance.
+- Temporal effects were not explicitly modeled (e.g., claim trends over time).
+- External risk factors such as driving behavior, weather, or geographic hazard exposure were not included.

+---

+## Future Work
+- Incorporate time-series or survival analysis techniques for claim prediction over time.
+- Evaluate advanced gradient boosting frameworks such as XGBoost.
+- Build a classification model to predict high-risk policyholders.
+- Deploy the model as a dashboard or API for real-time risk scoring.